-The Parkside Scholars Program coordinates support services, provides financial assistance to students who need it most, and fosters a community and sense of belonging to help low income, and students of color thrive with the ultimate goal of graduation.
-Parkside Scholar students will receive $5000 in scholarship annually for up to Four years, a value of $20,000 per student.
+The Callahan Scholars program coordinates support services, provides financial assistance to students who need it most, and fosters a community and sense of belonging to help students with high financial need and students of color thrive with the ultimate goal of graduation.
+Callahan Scholar students will receive $5000 in scholarship annually for up to Four years, a value of $20,000 per student.

 40 scholarships are available, with 10 specifically designated for new freshman.